davidjbradshaw/iframe-resizer/docs/upgrade.md

 ## Other Improvements

-In addition to the above API changes, version 5 includes the following additional enhancements.
+In addition to the above API changes, _iframe-resizer 5_ includes the following additional enhancements.

 ### Direct communitcation for same domain iframes